sumitburad/Finance-Forecasting-Process/README.md

 **The Strategic Imperative of Quarterly Financial Forecasting**

 Quarterly Financial Forecasting is a cornerstone of the comprehensive financial planning process, providing an early and accurate snapshot of a company's financial health.
-This strategic tool empowers businesses to make informed, data-driven decisions, take pre-emptive actions to adhere to budgetary constraints, drive upside, and communicate effectively with both internal and external stakeholders (investors, partners)
+It empowers businesses to make informed, data-driven decisions, take pre-emptive actions to adhere to budgetary constraints, drive upside, and communicate effectively with both internal and external stakeholders (investors, partners)

 Achieving precision, speed, and detail in financial forecasts is crucial for decision-making.
 For example, an overly optimistic forecast can result in an unrealistic sales quota and heightened market expectations.
 In contrast, a pessimistic forecast might lead to unwarranted cost-cutting to meet profit targets.
 We will explore how to prepare effective and efficient forecasts and share best practices for creating impactful and automated forecast reports.

 **Why Income Statement (P&L) Financial Forecasts Matter**